Christian-2003/number-guessing-game/README.md

 ![Matrix keypad](./docs/img/matrix_keypad.png)

-To setup the LED panel, click on **Virtual HW > Matrix Keypad**.
+To setup the LED panel, click on **Virtual HW > LED panel**.
 A new window opens.
 Click on the wrench symbol and select **Load configuration**.
-Select **hw/keypad.vhc** to load the configuration.
+Select **hw/led_panel.vhc** to load the configuration.
 Afterwards, the LED panel should look like this:

 ![LED panel](./docs/img/led_panel.png)